 The benefits of collagen include positive effects for your joints, bones and heart.
 It is often used in beauty products because it makes your hair and nails grow longer and stronger.
 Collagen is a popular ingredient in skin creams because it can tighten and moisturize skin while fighting the wrinkles that come with aging.
 Some studies suggest that collagen can even increase muscle mass that is lost as we get older.

-Plant-based collagen boosters and vegan collagen substitutes can offer these same rewards, and the obvious fact that anything plant-based is going to be animal cruelty-free is a major win for many vegans.
+Plant collagen boosters and vegan collagen peptides can offer these same rewards, and the obvious fact that anything plant-based is going to be animal cruelty-free is a major win for many vegans.